Plus bonus ideas in nearby MA and CT. (This guide has been revised and updated: May 19, 2016)

 23. Visit Touro Synagogue, America’s oldest synagogue, in Newport.

-24. Experience the Newport Folk Festival at Fort Adams State Park, first weekend in August.
+24. Experience the Newport Folk Festival at Fort Adams State Park.

 25. Visit the International Tennis Hall of Fame in Newport.